alexanderdfree/HippomanX/README.md

 ### Alex's Profile :milky_way:

-- 🔭 I’m currently working on no project in particular, but I'm always interested in starting one.
+- 🔭 I’m currently working on cipher-kit, a basic program to decrypt and encrypt ciphers.
+I'm still interested in starting new projects, though.
 - 🌱 I’m currently learning Python, and solidifying my Java knowledge.
 - 👯 I’m looking to collaborate on any project, really.
 Any inspiration is appreciated :bulb:
 - 💬 Ask me about fantasy football or the Indianapolis Colts!